NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 If you don't care about the kind of a node, you can use an underscore `_`, which matches any kind.
-For example, this pattern will match a `MultiplicativeExpression` node with two children, one of any kind named `left_operand` and one of any kind:
+For example, this pattern will match a `MultiplicativeExpression` node with two children, one of any kind labeled `left_operand` and one of any kind:

 ```{ .scheme }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:query-syntax-4"